-- In person or real-time visual/interactive encounter. - Coordination of services between enrollee and plan staff or contracted plan healthcare providers. - Who is qualified to conduct the face-to-face encounter? - Services provided on behalf of the SNP.
+- In person or real-time visual/interactive encounter. - Coordination of services between enrollee and plan staff or contracted plan health care providers. - Staff qualified to conduct the face-to-face encounter. - Services provided on behalf of the SNP.

 Face-to-Face Encounter (Cont'd.)